pilleatus/orientdb-tutorial-distributed-database/preparation.md

 ##install Eclipse

 The programming part of this tutorial is wrote in the programming language Java in combination with the integrated development environment (IDE) Eclipse.
-You can download Eclipse from here: https://www.eclipse.org/downloads/
+You can download the developer package for Java here: https://www.eclipse.org/downloads/